canmom/canmom.github.io/fiction/undefinedbehaviour.md

 "First patient who lived..."
 Violet winced.
 "That's why I'm up and talking to you.
 That's why I know we have to succeed."

+The story she'd told me, the whole saga of recovery, was starting to feel both more and less incredible.

 "If you're the first patient, why aren't you in a box?"
-I had to ask.
+It felt crass to say it, but I had to ask.
+Something was missing.

-"Because they did other stuff to me.
-Riskier stuff.
-The box is step one.
+"They did other stuff to me!
+Riskier stuff."
+She did not seem offended.
+More excited, and nervous too.
+"The box is step one.
 Step three was supposed to involve robots, but it didn't quite work out."
 She swallowed, and broke eye contact.
+"I can't really talk about that."

 "OK."
 I was starting to feel like an inquisitor at this point.
 "Fine.
 This is insane, but fine.
 Just one more question."
 I reached out, placed my hand on her shoulder.
 She met my gaze again...
 "Why <cite>TRISMEGISTUS</cite>?
 Shouldn't it be some kind of heaven?
 The game's kind of, you know, *dark*, Violet..."